Josh Okpolokpo

-Joshua Melive Oghenrukewe Okpolokpo (born 31 March 2003) is an Irish professional footballer who plays as a centre back for Veikkausliiga club SJK Seinäjoki.
+Joshua Melive Oghenerukewe Okpolokpo (born 31 March 2003) is an Irish professional footballer who plays as a centre back for Veikkausliiga club SJK Seinäjoki.

 Career

 Okpolokpo started his senior career in English lower levels.

 In February 2024, he signed with 2.
 SNL club Triglav Kranj in Slovenia.

 In September 2024, Okpolokpo moved to Romania and signed with Concordia Chiajna in Liga II.

 On 18 July 2025, he joined Finnish Veikkausliiga club SJK Seinäjoki.
 One month later, he debuted in Veikkausliiga, in a 4–0 away win against Jaro.